 4. Rent a Car to Cenote Dos Ojos

-One of the Dos Ojos cenote tips I can give you is to rent a car and drive on your own.
-This is especially useful if you are travelling in a group.
+One of the Dos Ojos cenote tips I can give you is renting a car and driving on your own.
+This is especially useful if you are traveling in a group.

 Renting a car from Tulum or Playa Del Carmen will cost you about 600 pesos a day.